LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/system-requirements.md

 * 16 GB memory
 * 256 Video Card Memory
 * Windows server 2012 R2
 * Xenapp 7.15

-Upon the above set up the below describes the resource consumption fro each profile:_
+Upon the above set up the below describes the resource consumption for each profile:

 * CPU for Agent Manager role - minimum of 4500 ghz per user
 * CPU for each Agent role - minimum of 800 ghz per user
 * CPU wise - 1 Manager = 5 agents
 * Steady set up can be 1 Manager with 10 Agents

 CPU resources should be calculated according to above parameters.

 ## New device certification process